Ford Thunderbird: Fifth generation (1967–1971)

-The 1970 model year Thunderbird continued with the same platform and many of the same parts and styling cues from the 1967 through 1969 models, such as the sequential turn signals incorporated into the full-width tail lamps.
+The 1970 model year Thunderbird continued with the same platform and many of the same parts and styling cues from its predecessor, such as the sequential turn signals incorporated into the full-width tail lamps.
 The most noticeable change was in the front grille, where a prominent projection somewhat resembling a bird's beak was added on the centerline, in line with long, angular lines in the hood.
 The T-bird was offered in coupe or new models.

 The 1971 Thunderbird was mostly a carry-over from the 1970 model as Ford prepared to release a new, larger Thunderbird for 1972.
 It was also the last year to offer a four-door.